Scheduling Your Appointment

 At your request, I will gladly establish contact with your child's school to communicate your child's treatment plan and therapy schedule, and facilitate a plan to ensure that he or she is given every opportunity to make up missed work and have his or her classroom needs met.
-Schools are typically quite understanding of and sensitive to their students' mental health needs, and will do their best to support your child's therapy.
-Productive collaboration between your child's school and therapist can increase your child's success significantly.
+Schools are typically quite understanding of and sensitive to their students' mental health needs and will do their best to support your child's therapy.
+Productive collaboration between your child's school and therapist can significantly increase your child's success in both settings.

 I share positive professional relationships with many school guidance counselors, mental health workers, crisis counselors, and emotional support teachers, making communication smooth and effective.
 Your child's school is likely among them.
 Contact will only be initiated with your permission.